CoderMungan/event/README.md

 ### Extras

-If u want the delete past events every 1 min with checker u can be active the cronjob.
+If u want the delete past events every 1 min with cronjob u can be active the cronjob.

 `apps/events/cronjob.py`
 `apps/events/jobs.py`